Teenage Dream (Katy Perry song): Retrospective acclaim and legacy

-Retrospectively, the song has received acclaim, appearing in several critics lists of Perry's best songs.
+Retrospectively, the song has received acclaim, appearing in several critics' lists of Perry's best songs.
 Entertainment Weekly praised the song, saying it captures "all the contact-high euphoria of falling in love for the first time [...] minus the awkward bits of being an actual adolescent [...] in one pure, radiant blast of let’s-go-all-the-way-tonight bliss."
 Rolling Stone ranked it number four on their "Best Singles of 2010" list and The Village Voice ranked it 14th on its 38th annual Pazz & Jop critics' poll.

 In 2014, Gawker ranked it the best number-one single of the last ten years while Pitchfork ranked it the 35th best song released in the first half of the 2010s and the 102nd best song of the 2010s.
 In 2018, NPR listed "Teenage Dream" at number 63 on their list of the 200 Greatest Songs by Women of the 21st Century.
 Billboard ranked the song at number two on their list of 20 best songs of the 2010s so far in 2015, and also placed it on their list of The 100 Songs That Defined The Decade in 2019. uDiscover Music ranked "Teenage Dream" at number eight in the list of 20 Katy Perry songs that shaped 21st-century pop music.

-Slate wrote that "Teenage Dream"'s widespread success "mistify all the Katy Perry haters in the world".
+Slate wrote that the widespread success of the song "seems to mystify all the Katy Perry haters in the world".
 Metro called "Teenage Dream" a perfect pop song, further wrote that "there are, really, few songs that you could ever class as perfect, and the choices are obviously almost always subjective, but Katy Perry's 'Teenage Dream' is perhaps one no-one can argue with".
 Glamour compared the song to Michael Jackson's "Thriller", Madonna's "Like a Prayer", and Britney Spears' "...Baby One More Time" and called it "one of the best pop tunes ever crafted".
-New Zealand musician Lorde cited "Teenage Dream" as an influence, said "When I put that song on, I'm as moved as I am by anything by David Bowie, by Fleetwood Mac, by Neil Young.
-It lets you feel something you didn’t know you needed to feel...
+New Zealand musician Lorde cited "Teenage Dream" as an influence, stating "When I put that song on, I'm as moved as I am by anything by David Bowie, by Fleetwood Mac, by Neil Young.
+It lets you feel something you didn't know you needed to feel...
 There's something holy about it".
 Country musician Maren Morris said she grew up listening to "Teenage Dream" and called the song "one of the greatest songs of all time".

+Billboard ranked "Teenage Dream" among the "500 Best Pop Songs of All Time" in 2023 at number 38.